Shaunak04/Online-Showroom-App-React-Native/README.md

 Online Vehicle Showroom app programmed in React Native for academic project (CSE3001).
 This app is still under development, only the basic UI has been completed.
-Backend is yet to be programmed and linked/
+Backend is yet to be programmed and linked.